Alejogb1/job-board/blog-data/can-cuda-libraries-be-installed-in-a-container-without-a-gpu.md

 id: "can-cuda-libraries-be-installed-in-a-container-without-a-gpu"
 ---

-Okay, let's talk about CUDA and containers.
+, let's talk about CUDA and containers.
 It’s a fairly common question, and I've definitely seen my share of headaches trying to sort this out over the years, particularly back when we were first adopting containerization at that old robotics startup.

-The short answer is, yes, you absolutely *can* install CUDA libraries within a container even if the host machine—the one running your container—lacks a physical GPU.
-Now, the *why* and *how* of that is where things get interesting.
-It's less about magically making GPU computation happen where there's none and more about preparing the environment for when a GPU *is* available.
+The short answer is, yes, you absolutely _can_ install CUDA libraries within a container even if the host machine—the one running your container—lacks a physical GPU.
+Now, the _why_ and _how_ of that is where things get interesting.
+It's less about magically making GPU computation happen where there's none and more about preparing the environment for when a GPU _is_ available.
 Think of it like building a Lego set; you can lay out all the pieces and instructions even if you don't have the final baseplate to build on.

 The key concept to understand here is the separation between compilation, linking, and runtime.
-CUDA libraries consist of two primary components: the *development libraries* (headers, static libraries) and the *runtime libraries* (dynamic shared libraries).
+CUDA libraries consist of two primary components: the _development libraries_ (headers, static libraries) and the _runtime libraries_ (dynamic shared libraries).
 During the build process inside the container, you need access to the development components to compile CUDA code.
 The runtime components are what the actual executables depend on when they're executed, ideally on a system with a GPU.
 If you are building docker images that will be used on both CPU and GPU environments, the separation is very important to consider.

 Here's a practical situation I ran into once: we were deploying an AI model training pipeline using containers.
 Our developers were building and testing on their local machines, which were often CPU-only, but the target deployment environment had beefy GPUs.
-We had to ensure our containers had all the CUDA dependencies *without* needing a GPU for initial setup.
+We had to ensure our containers had all the CUDA dependencies _without_ needing a GPU for initial setup.
 The goal was to enable seamless transitions and ensure that the images created on CPU based environments worked correctly when deployed on GPU environments.

 Let's explore the "how" with a few concrete examples.
 I’ll demonstrate this using Dockerfiles, as it’s a fairly standard method for container image creation.